The Pink Lavalamp (album): Music and lyrics

 The Pink Lavalamp is an introspective, loose concept album detailing Hamilton's thoughts and emotions leading up to an attempted suicide.
 The production is rooted in soulful samples mixed with down-tempo grooves and draw influence from jazz, psychedelic funk, R&B, and rock.
 Lyrically, the album concerns themes of depression, substance abuse, infidelity, and individuality.
 It was the final project in the Hamiltonization Process.

 Critical reception

-Despite its low mainstream coverage at the time of its release, ‘’The Pink Lavalamp’’ has over time continued to receive rave reviews, both from the hip hop community as well as music critics.
-Hamilton's personal lyrics and sample-based production were both particularly praised widely.
 Jordan Rogowski of Punknews.org wrote that "Hamilton has created swirling, dynamic atmospheres that suit his clever bars to perfection".